A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Completing the Model: Cavity Exploration

 \subsection{Cavity Exploration}

 Once the cavity entrances have been determined, we can start the CE phase.
-We explore each detected cavity using an exploration strategy analogous to the PE phase.
-For this, we require a starting and ending viewpoint for each cavity entrance.
-We assume that there are no tunnels that go through the structure and that a robot entering a cavity can exit via the same location only.
-For a given cavity entrance, the starting viewpoint is chosen from the set of camera poses returned by the vSLAM module during the PE phase and such that the centroid of the cavity entrance lies within the view frustum.
+We explore each detected cavity using a motion analogous to the PE phase, wherein we maintain the structure to the right at a distance $\Delta \in [\delta,D]$ that is determined online based on the available clearance in the cavity and $\delta$ is the minimum required distance for the mapping module.
+For this, we require a starting viewpoint for each cavity entrance and an algorithm to compute $\Delta$.
+The starting viewpoint is chosen from the set of camera poses returned by the vSLAM module during the PE phase and such that the centroid of the cavity entrance lies within the view frustum.
 Additionally, the centroid should not be occluded by the structure from the camera position.
-From these camera poses, the one with the earliest timestamp $\tau_0$ is chosen as starting viewpoint and we let $\tau_1$ denote the largest timestamp.
-The ending viewpoint is chosen from the set of viewpoints from the PE phase as the one with the smallest timestamp $\tau_2$ such that $\tau_2 > \tau_1$ and such that no cavity entrance voxel lies within the view frustum, see Fig. \ref{subfig:CE_start}.
+From these camera poses, the one with the earliest timestamp is chosen as starting viewpoint, see Fig. \ref{fig:cavity exploration}.

 The timestamps of the starting viewpoints of the cavity entrances are used to sort them in increasing order and each of the cavities is explored in sequence.
-A typical cavity has at least two cavity entrances bordering it and it is possible to have more cavity entrances if there is a row of pillars, for example.
+A typical cavity has at least two cavity entrances bordering it, as shown in Fig.~\ref{subfig:frontier} and it is possible to have more cavity entrances in some cases.
 During the CE phase, if the centroid of a cavity entrance falls within the view frustum of the current camera position and is not occluded by the structure, we remove that cavity entrance from our list.